 - Manufacturing Production Scheduling: Helps create production schedules based on demand data and factory capacity, ensuring smoother, more efficient production.

-- Secret Recipe/BoM (Bill of Materials): Manages recipes or material compositions secretly and structurally, ensuring product quality standards are maintained in every production batch.
+- Secret Recipe/BoM (Bill of Materials): Manages recipes or material compositions in secret and in a structured manner, ensuring product quality standards are maintained in every production batch.

-- Manufacturing Quality Control: Provides a comprehensive quality control system at every stage, so the resulting products are consistent with established standards.
+- Manufacturing Quality Control: Provides a comprehensive quality control system at every stage to ensure the resulting products meet established standards.

 - Machine Maintenance Management: Schedules automated machine maintenance to prevent downtime and maintain high productivity, supporting a continuously balanced line.